2015–16 Michigan State Spartans men's basketball team: Recruiting class

 The Spartans 2015 recruiting class was ranked 18th in the nation.
 Leading the class was the No. 22 overall recruit, Deyonta Davis.

-On April 10, 2015, Caleb Swanigan, a five–star center committed to attend Michigan State.
-Swanigan, ranked No. 8 overall by ESPN and No. 11 by Scout.com, chose Michigan State despite thoughts he might go California or Purdue.
-About a month later, Swanigan de-committed to Michigan State and reopened his recruiting.
-He eventually chose Purdue.
-Izzo later said there were no hard feelings regarding Swanigan.

-2016 recruiting class

-The 2016 recruiting class was called the best ever for Tom Izzo.
-Two five-star recruits, Miles Bridges (top 10 overall) and Josh Langford (top 20 overall), and two four-star recruits, Cassius Winston (top 30 overall) and Nick Ward (top 50 overall) made up the incoming class.
-The class had been ranked in the top four nationally since all four signed their letters of intent.

 Preseason

 For the first time since 1991 and for the first time in Tom Izzo's tenure as head coach at Michigan State, Michigan State made a preseason trip abroad.
 Beginning August 22, 2015, they traveled to Italy for 11 days for sightseeing and four games against international teams.
 The first of the four games was a win against a newer Italian professional club team.
 They followed up this game with games against the Russian, Italian, and Georgian National Teams on consecutive nights.
 Michigan State finished the trip 1–3 with a win over the club team and losses to the national teams.
 Despite the losses, head coach Tom Izzo stated, “This trip was as good as anything I’ve done in my 20 years.”
 The high points from the trip were Gavin Schilling's performance (17 points each in the final two games) and Denzel Valentine who scored in double figures in all but the last game.
 Eron Harris and Alvin Ellis III were allowed to travel with the team, but were not allowed to play due to their preseason legal issues.

 Prior to the season beginning in November, the Spartans were ranked No. 13 in the preseason AP and Coaches Polls.